After Parks was robbed and assaulted in 1994, pizza chain founder Michael Ilitch offered to pay her rent in perpetuity.

 “They don’t go around saying it, but I want to, at this point, let them know, how much the Ilitches not only meant to the city,” Keith told WXYZ, “but they meant so much for Rosa Parks, who was the mother of the civil rights movement.”

-The story was first reported in 2014 by Sports Business Daily but kept under wraps while Parks was still alive.
+The story was first reported in 2014 by Sports Business Daily but kept secret while Parks was still alive.